Alessiorloreti/alessiorloreti.com/_posts/2016-07-01-LAX-&-Manhattan-Beach.markdown

 I arrived in L.A.
 Sunday afternoon to partly overcast skies and beautiful 70 degree weather.
 Since I only had 3 full days in L.A. and
 Monday/Tuesday would mostly be spent working all day and eveining, I knew my best chance for getting some photos was Sunday.

 My first stop was the In-N-Out on the northside of LAX.
-I knew there was a park across the street where I would hav a good opportunity to photograph planes coming in to land.
+There is a park across the street where I have wanted to photograph planes coming in to land for awhile.

 ![Lambo](https://c2.staticflickr.com/8/7416/27761393355_b425678015_b.jpg){:class="blog-picture"}

 The planes were arriving about every 5 mins, but I mostly held out to shoot the larger ones.
-I managed to get a Delta A330 and EVA 777.

 ![Lambo](https://c2.staticflickr.com/8/7462/27660633812_1d7fe62ceb_b.jpg){:class="blog-picture"}